lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="59350163" title="Tomorrow, and Tomorrow, and Tomorrow" name="books/2023/tomorrow-and-tomorrow-and-tomorrow.jpg" width="200" >}}

 What an incredible journey.
 The first few pages felt a little strange.
-Too many big words, I was afraid I'd hate the writing style.
-But it was the wrong impression.
+Too many big words, I was afraid I was going to hate the writing style.
+But it was just an impression.
 The quality of the writing quickly improved to the highest standard.
-I loved the plot.
-I loved the main characters.
+I loved the plot development.
+The author is a master at that.
+I also loved the main characters, the way they're so different from each other but obviously connected.
 I loved the nostalgia for the early days of gaming.

 {{</ book >}}